The electron is indicated as Fermion and, as such, an elementary particle in The Standard Model.

 This introduction has many references with links to specific descriptions of notions.
 The information in Wikipedia regarding the electron refers to 181 sources.

-Quantum Physics challenges the assumption of an electron as a point particle in so far that a non zero volume for point particles in general, is questioned.
+Quantum physics challenges the assumption that an electron is a point particle by questioning the non-zero volume for point particles in general.

 The electron shows a specific behavior called spinor.
-That spinor is rather complex in its driving forces and “mechanism.”
-There are only some complex models available for clarification of this functionality.
+That spinor is rather complex in its driving forces and ‘mechanism.’
+There are only some complex models available to clarify this functionality.

 The Wikipedia description of the spinor is: